ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 listeners, and add them if missing (handling the RabbitMQ bindings by this mean), then starts the eventBus which will consume the given queues.

-If a listener is configured with a class unknown to James, the start-up do not fail but an ERROR log is emitted.
+If a listener is configured with a class unknown to James, the start-up does not fail but an ERROR log is emitted.
 This can happen if a custom jar, containing user implemented mailbox listeners is partially deployed.
 This way an admin can easily unconfigure that given listener using standard webadmin APIs.
 Read notes regarding [impact and alternatives](#error-a-listener-cant-be-registered).